Multifidelity linear regression for scientific machine learning from scarce data

-The regression fits are repeated over 500 repetitions of training data to analyze robustness of the proposed method. \Cref{fig:exp_regcomp} plots realizations of the fitted regression models $\hat f(z;\hat \beta)$ from both the standard and multifidelity training approaches for a computational budget of 100, together with a comparison to the exact regression model $\hat f(z;\beta^*)$, which can be computed for this analytical example.
-We note that the realizations of both standard and multifidelity regression models are centered around the exact regression model, but the standard approach exhibits higher variance and is less robust to variations of the training data, even with the relatively high budget of 100 high-fidelity samples for this simple example.
+\Cref{fig:exp-exact-comp} illustrates that the variance reduction achieved by our multifidelity training approach yields more accurate and robust learned models. \Cref{fig:exp_regcomp} plots realizations of the fitted regression models $\hat f(z;\hat \beta)$ using both the standard high-fidelity only (HF) and multifidelity (MF) training approaches for a computational budget of 100, together with a comparison to the exact regression model $\hat f(z;\beta^*)$, which can be computed for this analytical example.
+Note that both HF and MF learned models are unbiased estimators for the exact regression model, but that the HF approach exhibits higher variance and is less robust to variations of the training data, even with the relatively high budget of 100 high-fidelity samples for this simple example. \Cref{fig:exp_gen} plots the generalization error of the learned regression models trained with the HF and MF approaches at different computational budgets.
+For this experiment, 1000 random test data are generated from the input distribution for each learned model replicate, and the mean relative error of the learned model, $\left|\frac{\hat f(z;\hat\beta) - f^{(1)}(z)}{f^{(1)}(z)}\right|$, is evaluated for 500 realizations of the HF and MF learned models.
+The mean and first standard deviations over these 500 realizations are shown.
+For this example, the MF training has a similar mean generalization error than the standard HF-only training using the same computational budget, but a significantly reduced variance: the high-fidelity only training can lead to much higher generalization errors at low computational budgets.
+This illustrates the power of our multifidelity training strategy to learn more robust models from scarce high-fidelity data.

-\Cref{fig:exp_unbiased} plots 500 realizations each of the first element of $\hat C_{XY}$, the first regression coefficient $\hat \beta_1$, and the regression model prediction at $z=5$, $\hat f(z=5;\hat\beta)$, for estimators obtained via the standard single-fidelity as well as via our proposed multifidelity regression approaches for the three computational budgets 10, 100, and 1000.
-The realizations are plotted with some transparency so that regions with more realizations appear more densely colored.
-The mean of the realizations is plotted in the solid colored line on each plot, and the exact value (computable for this analytical example) is plotted in the dotted black line.
-These numerical results support the statement in \Cref{thm: unbiased} that both the single- and multifidelity estimators are unbiased; i.e., the estimator mean is the true statistic, regardless of the choice of control variate coefficient.